piddlingtuna/COMP2511_21T2/week08/README.md

 ### File System Viewer

 Your task is to refactor a simple FileSystem viewer using both low level and design level refactoring to enable you to have an estimation of a file size (that updates as you open inner folders).
-The original code consists of only 150 lines of code and you won't be writing significantly more than that.

-The folder `fs` contains a very simple file system viewer using a TreeView that was pretty heavily modified from a beautiful guide given by; https://huguesjohnson.com/programming/java/javafx-treeview-browser/ (license in LICENSE).

 Here is some hints:
 - You'll want some backend structure to represent the file system.